AN EXHIBITION SHOWS THAT, OUT OF THE SHADOWS, COMES LIGHT

 This year, at Halloween time, The Horror Show!
 A Tale of Twisted Britain opened at Somerset House, a cultural center known for innovative programming that is located in central London.
 The works of art in a variety of genres and media that are on view in this remarkable exhibition span a period from the early 1970s until today.

-Like the 50th-anniversary edition of the artist Andrew Logan’s Alternative Miss World pageant, which featured fab avant-garde art, costumes, and performances, and took place at the end of October (and which I’ll describe in a photo-filled report that’s coming in next month’s issue of brutjournal), The Horror Show! is a cultural event that seems to have erupted from the darkness of today’s dispiriting news from everywhere into the light of unbridled artistry and liberated creativity.
+Like the 50th-anniversary edition of the artist Andrew Logan’s Alternative Miss World pageant, which featured fab avant-garde art, costumes, and performances, and took place at the end of October (see my separate article in this issue of brutjournal), The Horror Show! is a cultural event that seems to have sprung from the darkness of today’s dispiriting news from just about everywhere into the light of unbridled artistry and liberated creativity.

 As I took in the content, sights, and vibes of these two events, it felt to me, as I thought back to the dreary period of the 1970s in Britain, as though the radical creative energy of a bygone era had been rereleased into today’s atmosphere.
 Could its impact and effects serve as catalysts for a new generation of artists, inspiring them to strive to keep moving forward even in the face of adversity?